micro/micro/README.md

 ## Service Discovery

 Service discovery is the only dependency of the micro toolkit.
-Consul is the default discovery plugin.
+Consul is set as the default.

-Micro service discovery uses [go-micro](https://github.com/micro/go-micro) plugins.
+Micro uses the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
+This is a pluggable interface.
 Checkout [go-plugins](https://github.com/micro/go-plugins) to swap out consul.

 ### Consul